microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraUserOwnedObject.md

 hhhhhhhh-5555-6666-7777-iiiiiiiiiiii
 ```

-This command gets objects owned by the specified user.
+This example retrieves objects owned by the specified user.

 - `-ObjectId` Parameter specifies the ID of a user as a UserPrincipalName or ObjectId.